YongpengFu/YongpengFu/README.md

 - 🔭 I’m currently working as a Data Science Student in <a href="https://www.cenovus.com/" target="blank">Cenovus Energy</a>

-- 🌱 I’m currently a second-year Master student in Data Science and Analytics program at University of Calgary
+- 🌱 I’m also a second-year Master student in Data Science and Analytics program at University of Calgary

-- 🤝 I’m available for freelancing.
+- 🤝 I’m available for full-time job after September 2023

 - 🌱 I’m currently learning Data Engineering and JavaScript <a href="https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/learn/lecture/8670690?start=0#overview" target="blank">the-complete-web-developer-zero-to-mastery</a>